open-telemetry/opentelemetry-specification/specification/compatibility/opencensus.md

    when parent spans can be specified on a child span.
 OpenTelemetry specifies that [parent spans must be specified during span creation](../trace/api.md#span-creation).
-   This leads to some issues with OpenCensus APIs that allowed flexible speciifcaiton of parent spans post-initialization.
+   This leads to some issues with OpenCensus APIs that allowed flexible specification of parent spans post-initialization.
 2. Links added to spans after the spans are created.
 This is [not supported in OpenTelemetry](../api.md#specifying-links), therefore OpenCensus spans that have links added to them after creation will be mapped to OpenTelemetry spans